Governor’s Annual Report

 The school has rigorous process for monitoring and supporting attendance which is now well embedded.
 Under Lynne Murphy’s (assistant Head) coordination attendance has rose by 3.8% from 2015-16.

 Impact: This has been evident in the numerous risks to the children welfare, safety and happiness being made safe.
 Behaviour has remained good in a very large majority of young people.
 Positive relationships and a positive climate for learning has been promoted throughout the school.
-Student attendence has improve to 92.3%.
-This is the highest recorded by the school for over 5 years.
+Student attendance 2016-17 was 92.3%, this is the highest recorded by the school for over 5 years.

 Safeguarding and Safety